 445. WELLS: Sure.
 She murdered three people in cold blood and was prevented from murdering a fourth.

-That’s a capital offence.
+That’s a capital offense.

 446. TERESA: And what about her state of mind?